-It’s summer the traditional time for shark attack movies – good and bad.
+It’s summer, the traditional time for shark attack movies – good and bad.
 These are mostly bad.
-Ok, they’re all bad.
+Ok, they’re all horrible shark movies.

 The Last Shark aka L’ultimo Squalo

 This 1981 low-budget Italian rip-off/sequel to Jaws stars Peter Benton as horror novelist James Franciscus.
 The writer tries to save a coastal resort town from a giant great white whose screen time is mainly made of stock footage from nature films.
 There’s a greedy mayor and a grizzled boat captain, the works.
 It definitely hits the criteria for so bad it’s good.

 This is smack in the middle of direct to DVD B-movie.
 Animal smugglers lose track of an exotic shark they’re transporting in the swamps of Louisiana.
 Chaos and death ensue with the added bonus of alligators.
 This one stars Kristy Swanson (the original Buffy the Vampire Slayer) and MLB Hall of Famer Wade Boggs (who makes a bunch of corny baseball jokes).
 If you enjoyed Anacondas: Trail of Blood, you’ll enjoy this.

 The stereotypical summer vacation movie meets a lot of sharks.
 It’s from the guy that created the Final Destination franchise and the producers of Hostel.
 You know where this is going.
 People get fed to sharks by other people for amusement and money.
 There’s an excess of scenes of sharks leaping out of the water and some really dumb kills.
 It makes for a great gather in front of the TV and yell at the characters being stupid movie.